 generous grant we have significantly increased our efforts into finding better treatment options for HAT.

-During the first year we will prepare a number of chemically similar compounds(analogs) for in vitro
+During the first year we prepared a number of chemically similar compounds(analogs) for in vitro

 assessment at SLU.
-The second year will focus upon optimization of potency in an animal model of HAT
+The second year has focussed upon optimization of potency in an animal model of

-We also were recently selected as participants in the Technology Incubator Program (TIP) sponsored by the
+In mid-2016 we were selected as participants in the Technology Incubator Program (TIP) sponsored by the

 University of Connecticut.
-We have moved into new, state-of-the-art labs in the Cell and Genome Sciences
+We have since moved into new, state-of-the-art labs in the Cell and Genome